thebeebs/devstarworkshop/instructions/deployment/cicd.md

 1. git command line

-    1.1. run: *git add* .     ,please notice the point(.) at the end of the expression;
+    1.1. run: **git add** .     ,please notice the point(.) at the end of the expression;

-    1.2. run: *git commit*     and write a message for the commit;
+    1.2. run: **git commit**     and write a message for the commit;

-    1.3. run  *git push*       and if successfull, your code should be pushed and commited to the remote repository.
+    1.3. run  **git push**       and if successfull, your code should be pushed and commited to the remote repository.

 2. git Eclipse

+  In Eclipse:
+  1. Go to Git Staging view;
-  In Eclipse Git Staging view, you should have visible the file you've changed in the Unstated Changes area.
-Drag & Drop it over Stated Changes area.
+  2. You should have visible the file you've changed in the Unstated Changes area.
+  3. Drag & Drop the file from the previous point onto Stated Changes area.
-  Now write a nice commit message and click Commit and Push.
+  4. Write a nice commit message and click Commit and Push.